-Urge the Council to prioritize fixing the error-ridden County process for reviewing cell-tower applications -- and the lack of inspections after permits are issued.
+The Council needs to fix the error-ridden County process for reviewing cell-tower applications — and the lack of inspections after permits are issued.

-In addition, let the Council know it needs to fix ASAP the horrific provision it passed in 2018.
-ZTA 18-02 lets cell towers be just 10 feet -- 10 feet! -- from multi-family residences in areas zoned for mixed commercial and residential use.
-All residents deserve far more protective setbacks from the health, safety, and environmental hazards that too-close cell towers pose -- and the corresponding reduction in property values and visual blight they cause.
+In addition, the Council needs to fix ASAP the horrific provision it passed in 2018- ZTA 18-02 which lets cell towers be just 10 feet — 10 feet! — from multi-family residences in areas zoned for mixed commercial and residential use.
+All residents deserve far more protective setbacks from the health, safety, and environmental hazards that too-close cell towers pose — and the corresponding reduction in property values and visual blight they cause.

 - All existing and replacement utility poles, lamp posts, and streetlights and will be available "small" cell tower sites, as long as they are at least 30 feet from our homes.
 Replacement poles can be wider and taller.